gdiaz384/py3bt_tracker/README.md

 - No external dependencies or configuration required
 - Permissive license
 - Standards compliant (including IPv6 support)
-- Easy to rebuild from source if so inclined (check release_notes.txt for detailed instructions)
+- Easy to rebuild from source if so inclined (see release_notes.txt)

 ## Download:

 ```
 Latest Release: 1.0.0
-Development: stopped, pm me with a use case/feature to add
+Development: stopped.
+Open an "issue" or pm me for a requested use case/feature or bug
 ```
 Click [here](https://github.com/gdiaz384/py3bt_tracker/releases) or on "releases" at the top to download the latest version.